asc4asc/debian-lan/README.md

 # Problems
-* ansible start in debian installer does not work.
+* ansible start in debian installer does only work with a workaround.

 ### Later